Julia Plevin: Forest Bather

 My morning routine is my biggest self-care practice to start the day off right.
 I wake up at 6am and do yoga/meditate for an hour, then have warm water with lemon followed by celery juice, then I take my dog out for a few mile hike and greet the sun and the directions.
 I come home and either make a green smoothie with bananas and wild blueberries or have a cup of hot cacao with coconut butter, maca, lion's mane, reishi, and stevia and get to work!

 I also love to soak and sauna -- there’s a great place in Ashland called the Jackson Wellsprings and my favorite thing to do is get a group of friends together to go for an evening soak.

-PP: How do you like to use PP in your daily routine?
+How do you like to use Prismatic Plants in your daily routine?

 I love to take Good Night after post-dinner Dandelion tea and before taking magnesium!
 It tastes so yummy and feels pretty light on my tongue.
 I love how it doesn’t knock me out, it just gently aids me in falling to sleep and getting good quality rest, which is SO important for healing.

 What is one organization you think people should know about and support?